Doc-Cirrus/orthanc-mongodb/README.md

 The repository contains two plugins to store the data in MongoDB database.
 This was based on [orthanc-database](https://hg.orthanc-server.com/orthanc-databases/) and supporting the latest database API (orthanc@1.9.2+).
+We've comprehensively refactored the codebase, eliminating all SQL-dependent components and replacing them with their MongoDB counterparts.
+Additionally, we've extended the existing build toolchain to seamlessly integrate with MongoDB, ensuring a smooth transition to this new data storage solution.

 ## Notes